Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 7.3.4 Escape Sequences

 A character constant is usually one character enclosed in single quotes, as we've seen in previous examples.
-However, certain special characters—including the new-line character—can't be written in this way, because they’re invisible (non-printing) or because they can't be entered from the keyboard.
+However, certain special characters—including the new-line character—can't be written in this way, because they're invisible (non-printing) or because they can't be entered from the keyboard.
 So that programs can deal with every character in the underlying character set, C provides a special notation, the escape sequence.

 There are two kinds of escape sequences: ***character escapes*** and ***numeric escapes***.
 We saw a partial list of character escapes in Section 3.1; Table 7.5 gives the complete set.